Application deadline: November 9, 2018

 Preparation for the trip will include modest background reading and several sessions to introduce the geology.
 We have found that such preparation is important to help students to benefit from their experience in the field.
 Assigned readings have been posted in Columbia University Courseworks.
 Sessions are provisionally scheduled as follows, at 7:30-9:00 p.m. on Friday evenings in Schermerhorn 558.
 The day of week and time have been chosen to accommodate the varied schedules of participants.

 The group will fly round trip from JFK or Newark to Las Vegas, Nevada, and travel in the field by van.
 Overnight accommodation will be split between camping (one night at Red Rock Canyon near Las Vegas; two nights at Furnace Creek in Death Valley) and Cynthia's Hostel in Tecopa (the final four nights).
 Showers are available in Tecopa (free), and at Tecopa Hot Springs.
-Use of the hot springs involves a modest charge (to be negotiated).
+Use of the hot springs involves a modest charge (to be negotiated; $4.50 in 2018).
 There are flush toilets and drinking water at Furnace Creek.
-The nearest showers there are in the pool area at Furnace Creek Ranch ($5 per person, payable in advance at the registration desk before 10 p.m.).
+The nearest showers there are in the pool area at Furnace Creek Ranch ($5 per person, payable in advance at the registration desk before 11 p.m.).
 The open-air pool is filled with naturally heated spring water.
 Swimsuits are required at Furnace Creek and not permitted at Tecopa (historically owing to the sensitivity of the wetland ecosystem into which the water drains).
 Pool bathing at the latter continues to be segregated by gender.
 The group camping area at Red Rock is equipped with modern pit toilets.
-Water will be collected as needed from the adjacent public site.
 No showers at Red Rock.

 Most food will be prepared communally.
 There is a fully equipped kitchen at the hostel in Tecopa.
 Barbecue grills, camp stoves, lanterns and ice chests will be available for the Death Valley overnights.
 Large pots, cutting boards, knives, washing-up materials, dish cloths, etc. will be supplied for communal use.
 Wood should be purchased in advance in Las Vegas, Nevada.
 Prices for virtually anything are inflated at Furnace Creek Ranch.
 Students will self-select four teams of five (at least one of which will accommodate vegetarians and others with dietary restrictions).
 Each team will be responsible for the preparation and clean-up of one evening meal for the entire group.
 Your other evenings will be free of responsibility.
 Menus will be co-ordinated in advance, paying attention to dietary preferences.
 We plan to dine at inexpensive restaurants on our first evening (in Las Vegas) and third evening (in Death Valley).
 Dinner will be catered upon arrival in Tecopa (day four).